Relintai/pandemonium_engine_docs/engine_development/compiling/compiling_for_android.md

 ## Building the export templates

-Godot needs two export templates for Android: the optimized "release" template (`android_release.apk`) and the debug template (`android_debug.apk`).
+Pandemonium needs two export templates for Android: the optimized "release" template (`android_release.apk`) and the debug template (`android_debug.apk`).
 As Google will require all APKs to include ARMv8 (64-bit) libraries starting from August 2019, the commands below will build an APK containing both ARMv7 and ARMv8 libraries.

-Compiling the standard export templates is done by calling SCons from the Godot root directory with the following arguments:
+Compiling the standard export templates is done by calling SCons from the Pandemonium root directory with the following arguments:

 -  Release template (used when exporting with **Debugging Enabled** unchecked)